architect/arc.codes/src/views/docs/en/guides/frontend/sessions.md

 ## Strong secret key

-Ensure your app has a strong secret key:
+Ensure your app has a strong secret key.
+It should have a minimum length of 16 bytes.

 ```bash
 npx arc --env production --add ARC_APP_SECRET something-much-better-than-this